In many a walk…..

 I am also a self-employed teacher and run Budding Artists, art classes for children and adults and Art in the Park, monthly workshops.
 I also run CATS Club, STEAM classes for primary school children.

-Alongside the exhibition I am running workshops where I hope to inspire others to enjoy walks in the countryside, see the beauty on our doorstep and take up creative pursuits.
+In the summer I am running workshops where I hope to inspire others to enjoy walks in the countryside, see the beauty on our doorstep and take up creative pursuits.

-I really hope you pop into to see the free exhibition and it inspires you to take a walk and be creative.
+I really hope you pop into to see me at my studio in Oaks Park one day and it inspires you to take a walk and be creative.
 Both activities are really good for you.